oist/optinist/docs/utils/tutorials.md

 <img width="400px" src="../_static/tutorials/fig26_roi.png" alt="Whole" />
 </p>

-In another plotting box (ex, the one with ID:1), select fluorescence from the Select Item pull down. and select 0(same ID with the plotting box of your ROI image) from teh ref image pull down.
-This indicates that the two boxes shold be linked.
+In another plotting box (ex, the one with ID:1), select fluorescence from the Select Item pulldown.
+And select 0(same ID with the plotting box of your ROI image) from the ref image pull down.
+By doing this,  the two plotting boxes are linked.

 <br>
 <p align="left">
 <img width="400px" src="../_static/tutorials/fig27_fluo.png" alt="Whole" />
 </p>

 ###